pbprasad99/big_moves/README.md

 # Big Moves - Stock Price Movement Analyzer

+Status : Development

-A Python tool that analyzes significant price movements in stocks and correlates them with news events.
+A CLI application to analyze big moves ( Linear price movements to the upside) in stocks and correlates them with news events.
+What we want is to observe the reflexi

 ## Features

 - Identifies sustained upward price movements over a specified time window
 - Fetches relevant news articles around the dates of significant moves
-- Supports both console and JSON output formats
 - Configurable threshold for what constitutes a "significant" move
 - Customizable time window for analysis